collective/collective.navigation/README.rst

 collective.navigation
 =====================

-Navigation tile that renders in a snap.
+DON'T USE THIS PACKAGE, UPGRADE TO PLONE 5.2

 This package is now just a proof of concept for the dropdown menus in Plone 5.2 A huge amount of improvements have gone into the actual implemention.

-DON'T USE THIS PACKAGE, UPGRADE TO PLONE 5.2

 Features
 --------